Akorolchuk/packer-ami/README.md

 # Provision a Windows AMI using Packer

-Following packer image are included following tools:
+Following packer image are included:

 OC: Windows 2016